ethansaxenian/nhl-cli/DOCS.md

 ## `nhl depth-types`

-List all possible depth types for the stats leader endpoint
+List all possible depth types for the stats leader endpoint.

 **Usage**: